 Package tags are purchased directly from Metrc.
 To place an order, authorized users can log into Metrc and go to Admin > Tag Orders > New Tag Order, enter the required details and click Place Order.

 Metrc tags aren’t cheap, so be sure to properly attach them to plants and packages to avoid waste.
 Also, make sure you don’t run out of tags or you won’t be able to package or transfer any new material.

 Lifecycle of the Metrc Plant Tag

-- An immature plant becomes a vegging plant when the plant is larger than what the state regulations mandated (in some states it’s 8” in others it’s 24”).
+An immature plant becomes a vegging plant when the plant is larger than what the state regulations mandate (in some states it’s 8” in others it’s 24”).

 Getting started with Metrc

-If you are in a new legal state using Metrc, or have a new dispensary opening in a Metrc state, here are the basic steps of getting started with Metrc:
+If you are in a new legal state using Metrc, or have a new dispensary opening in a Metrc state, here are the basic steps to get started:

-- Log into your point of sale and start receiving your newly tagged inventory
+Log into your dispensary point of sale and start receiving your newly tagged inventory.

-Once you're all set up, you'll need to ensure ongoing compliance between your physical, POS, and Metrc inventories (keep reading for more on this!).
-Your cannabis business could literally be on the line, so make sure you take advantage of industry resources aiming to help you stay compliant.
+Once you're all set up, you'll need to ensure ongoing compliance between your physical, POS, and Metrc inventories (keep reading for more on this).

 How to track events in Metrc